-209. Introduction.
-Article 6 contains three exclusive bases for recognition and enforcement.
-In principle, this provision has a twofold (positive and negative) effect: judgments that meet those bases of jurisdiction are eligible for recognition and enforcement, and judgments that do not, shall not be recognised or enforced, either under the draft Convention or under national law.
+judgments that do not, shall not be recognised or enforced, either under the draft Convention or under national law.
 Article 6 applies, therefore, "[n]otwithstanding Article 5".
 The first and second limb lay down "absolute" exclusive bases of jurisdiction for registered intellectual property rights and rights in rem over immovable property.
 The third limb lays down a "relative" or "conditional" exclusive basis of jurisdiction for tenancies of immovable property.
 It can be considered "conditional" since its application depends on whether the law of the State where the immovable property is situated grants its courts exclusive jurisdiction.

-210. Article 6, however, only applies to judgments ruling on those matters as the main object of the proceedings.
-The draft Convention contains a special rule where those matters arose merely as a preliminary or incidental issue (see, infra, Art.
+210.226.
+Article 6, however, only applies to judgments ruling on those matters as the main object of the proceedings.
+The draft Convention contains a special rule where those matters arose merely as a preliminary or incidental issue (see, $infra_7$ Art.
 8).

-Sub-paragraph (a)
+[Sub-paragraph (a-)]

-- 211. Sub-paragraph (a) lays down an exclusive basis of jurisdiction for the recognition and enforcement of judgments on the registration or validity of patents, trademarks, industrial designs, plant breeder's rights or similar rights required to be granted or registered.
-According to this provision, those judgments shall be recognised and enforced if and only if the State of origin is the State in which grant or registration of the right concerned has been applied for, has taken place, or is deemed to have taken place under the terms of an international or regional instrument.
-This provision mirrors the widely accepted principle that the State of registration of an intellectual property right should have exclusive jurisdiction to deal with issues of validity and registration of such right. - 212.
+211.227.
+[Introduction.
+Sub-paragraph (a) lays down an exclusive basis of jurisdiction for the recognition and enforcement of judgments on the [registration or] validity of patents, trademarks, industrial designs, plant breeder's rights or similarintellectual property rights required to be granted or registered.
+According to this provision, those judgments shall be recognised and enforced if and only if the State of origin is the State in which grant or registration of the right concerned has been applied for, has taken place, or is deemed to have taken place, under the terms of an international or regional instrument, is deemed to have taken place.
+This provision mirrors the widely accepted principle that the State of registration of an intellectual property right should have exclusive jurisdiction to deal with issues of validity [and registration] of such right.

 Scope.
-This provision is parallel to Article 5(1)(k).
-Both apply to the same intellectual property rights, i.e., patents, trademarks, industrial designs, plant breeder's rights and similar rights required to be granted or registered (see, supra, para.
-170).
-Both also use the same connecting factor: the State of origin must be the State in which grant or registration has been applied for, has taken place, or is deemed to have taken place under the terms of an international or regional instrument.
-131 The difference lies in the nature of the dispute: Article 5(1)(k) applies to judgments on an infringement of those rights, whereas Article 6(a) applies to judgments on the registration or validity of those rights. - 213.
+This provision is parallel to Article $5(\frac{1}{1})(\frac{1}{8})(a)$ .
+Both apply to the same intellectual property rights, i.e., patents, trademarks, industrial designs, plant breeder's rights and similar rights required to be granted or registered (see, supra, paras 170208-216).
+Both also use the same connecting factor: the State of origin must be the State in which grant or registration has been applied for, has taken place, or is deemed to have taken place under the terms of an international or regional instrument. (see supra para.
+212).
+The difference lies in the nature of the dispute: Article $5(\frac{1}{1})(\frac$

 Registration or validity.
-Sub-paragraph (a) applies to judgments on the registration or validity of a granted or registered intellectual property right.
-The validity of entries in public registries is, however, a matter excluded from the scope of the draft Convention in accordance with Article 2(1)(j) (see, supra, paras 46-47).
+Relationship with Article 2(1)(j).
+Sub-paragraph (a) applies to judgments on the [registration or] validity of a granted or registered intellectual property right.
+The validity of entries in public registries is, however, a matter excluded from the scope of the draft Convention in accordance with Article 2(1)(j) (see, supra, paras 4651-4752).
 As explained above, this exclusion covers disputes between the applicant (or an interested third party) and the administrative authority in charge of the register, normally in the context of an application for, or procedural matters relating to, registration; for example, when registration is refused or amended and the applicant has challenged such a decision.
 This dispute would ordinarily qualify as an administrative matter, and would thus be excluded from the scope of the draft Convention under Article 1(1).
-Sub-paragraph (a), however, applies to disputes between private persons over the validity or registration of an intellectual property right, typically once the patent is registered and a party brings a claim against the registered owner challenging the validity of the concerned right.
+Sub-paragraph (a), however, applies to disputes between private persons over the validity [or registration] of an intellectual property right, typically once the patent is registered and a party brings a claim against the registered owner challenging the validity of the concerned right.
 Such a claim could be, for example, based upon expiration of the time of protection.
-132
+160